Friday, June 27, 2025

 We went shopping for materials together.
 We picked fabric, pearls, and lace.
 I had her come over for measurements and adjustments a few times.
 I made the design and made sure to use the materials wisely.
 It felt like a dream.
 Is it for real?
 Am I sewing a wedding dress?

-I wasn't sure what I was doing, but I felt so passionate about it.
+To be honest, I wasn't fully sure what I was doing, but I felt so passionate about it.
 It took me a few weeks.
 I was so overwhelmed and full of self-doubt and what-ifs.
 Once I was done, I felt so much relief!
-I called my friend to come and try her dress on.

-I will never forget the look in her eyes when she wore the dress for the first time!
 Her face turned red out of warmness, and her eyes got teary out of happiness!
 She reminded me of my wedding dress.
 There is something about wedding dresses that no one can understand.

 I felt a strong need to step in and act like her mom, hug her passionately and offer my congratulations!
 We hugged so tight, and I too got teary eyes.